edpuzino/career_coaching/Code_201/Partner_Power_Hour_Report.md

 ## Instructions

-- Get your lunch and be seated by 12:15
+- Please get your lunch, and be seated by 12:15
+- Don't be afraid of the front row
-- Be respectful, keep off phones / laptops during the talk
+- Be respectful: keep your eyes off of phones & laptops during the talk
-- Move quietly around campus when someone is speaking Submit this Assignment
+- Move quietly around campus when someone is speaking
+- After the session, figure out how to connect with presenter(s) on LinkedIn, and take the opportunity to learn more about their company

-## Please answer the following questions in the text field below.
+## Please answer the following questions in the Canvas assignment text field.

 1. Who was the speaker(s) and what company or companies were they from?
 What was the topic of the talk?
 1. Share 1 or 2 ways the speaker's information will change your approach to your career transition.
-1. Was the speaker(s) from a company or companies that you would be interested in working for?
-Why or why not?
-1. Do you have any other observations about the speaker(s) or the presentation?
+1. Do you have any other key take-aways, or observations about this Partner Power Hour?